 - Thermal Camera

 - Extension Ladder

 - Dust Mask

 Termites work fast, need help now, Call us 1300 552 234.

 Houses with a sub-floor and adequate crawl space for an inspection provide a perfect way to inspect a property for termites as we can crawl in under the house and inspect for termite leads, moisture, rot, ventilation and drainage concerns, however if access is limited these houses are extremely high risk, same applies for houses on concrete slabs.

 Book A Termite Inspection today Call: 1300 552 234

-Rental Property's are always a concern if no chemical is used, as tenants may not always check the 75mm exposed slab edge and often mistake Termite leads for ants and do not mention anything to the Real Estate, leading to a costly exercise for the home owner, especially when thousands and thousands are spent on treatments, protection and Termite Damage Repairs.
+Rental Property's are always a concern using a stand alone exposed 75mm slab edge as tenants may not always check the exposed slab edge for termites and often mistake Termite leads for ants and do not mention anything to the Real Estate or owner leading to a costly exercise for the homeowner.